 Recommended accommodations: No need to stay overnight – this is best done as a quick stop off on the way to Flagstaff and/or the Grand Canyon.

-Southwest Road Trip, Stop Four: Flagstaff, Arizona (the Grand Canyon & Sedona)
+Stop 4: Flagstaff, Arizona (the Grand Canyon & Sedona)

-Check out the stunning red rocks arching into the sky, and be sure not to miss the Devil’s Bridge hike or the Church of the Holy Cross — a stunning chapel quite literally built into the side of a mountain.
+Check out the stunning red rocks arching into the sky, and be sure not to miss the opportunity to go for a hike or to visit the Church of the Holy Cross — a stunning chapel quite literally built into the side of a mountain.

 Sedona is great for a day trip, but the main attraction when visiting Flagstaff is the South Rim of the Grand Canyon, which is a mere 90 minutes away.

 I picked the South Rim for this itinerary because it works better with the itinerary, but you could also add on the North Rim between Page and Bryce Canyon.
 (Here’s how to pick between the two).